 I found the path that led me home

 Horses and Heroes:

-A reality TV series, which promotes healing
+An unscripted TV series, which promotes physical and emotional healing

-Horses and Heroes is a Reality TV series, which combines the highly effective Peer Support Therapy with Equine Therapy.
+Horses and Heroes is an unscripted TV series, which combines highly effective Peer Support Therapy with Equine Therapy.
 Unlike most in the genre, it will focus on healing and positive growth rather than endorsing bad behavior.
 Each season will bring together veterans from WWII to the current conflicts.
 They will be sharing their challenges and supporting each other as they find new solutions to their physical and emotional challenges.
 They know the talk because they have walked the walk.
 They see the dodges and will be able to call each other on them.
 Sparks may fly.
 Tempers may flare, especially when they force each other to face their ghosts.
 But there will also be laughter and fun as they rebuild the comradery, which kept them safe and strong.
 The snarkiness and practical jokes between the branches don't simply end.
 There is always room for just one more.
 This interaction will help them rebuild that sense of brother and sisterhood they depended on while serving, which will help them reclaim their civilian lives.
-When it airs, it will reach into the homes of the veterans, who need to hear that they are not alone, and give them information as well as permission they need to also heal.
+When it airs, it will reach the homes of the veterans, who need to hear that they are not alone and give them information as well as the permission they need to also heal.
 They will help each other find their way back to the world.
 Veterans can’t go back and make a brand new start, but they can start from now and make a brand new end.